 How do you describe your photography style?

 My photography style is very simplistic, elegant, and traditional with a touch of modern flair.
 I'm all about the emotions and stylizing poses that clients couldn't even have imagined that they could look like the way they do with light that is provided by nature.

 Do you have any tips on how to make the best amount of coverage available?

 Yes, here a few I recommend that some clients might not realize is important...

 - Ceremony time should be at least 30mins long.
-That should give enough for my assistant and/or myself to roam around for better angles, capturing candids of family and bridal party reactions of the entire ceremony for compelling storytelling.
+That should give enough time for my assistant and/or myself to roam around for better angles, capturing candids of family and bridal party reactions of the entire ceremony for compelling storytelling.
 Believe it or not, some ceremonies have been short as 10-15 minutes which is practiaclly just photos of the Bride&Groom at the alter doing the formal routine and becomes very limiting.

 - Formal dances of 1st dance, father&daughter, mother&son dances, and especially choreographed routines should be the entire song if not at least 2 1/2 minutes of the song for myself and the 2nd photographer to roam around the couples for better angles and moments.
 Reason being this is important is because sometimes the dances will only be 3o-40 seconds during an emotional moment that the couples will hide their faces into each other and just stay in one place not utilizing around the dance floor causing difficulty of capturing moments.

 Do you pose every event throughout the day?
 I don't want too many posed moments, just lots of candids.